Zfkirke0109/MC-s-Charging-Controller/README.md

 *    --  Automatically powering off only works with daemon mode ON

-*    --  It requires your device to be charging while installing / [ --rconf ], and would take at least 4 minutes for to correctly detect where to hook into kernel
+*    --  It requires your device to be charging while installing / [ --rconf ] for to detect where to hook into kernel

 ### Changelog

+##### 2017.12.25-2

+*  -- Fixed, and even, better kernel switch detection

 ##### 2017.12.25-1